aquasecurity/trivy-operator/docs/tutorials/integrations/metrics.md

     } 1
 ```

-### ExposedsSecretsInfo
+### ExposedSecretsInfo

-Exposes details about secrets that were discovered in images, enable by setting the EnvVar: `OPERATOR_METRICS_EXPOSED_SECRET_INFO_ENABLED" envDefault:"false"` .
+Exposes details about secrets that were discovered in images, enable by setting the EnvVar: `OPERATOR_METRICS_EXPOSED_SECRET_INFO_ENABLED" envDefault:"false"`.
 For example:

 ```shell
 trivy_exposedsecrets_info{